Minkah Fitzpatrick: 2019 season

 On September 22, 2019, Fitzpatrick made his debut with the Pittsburgh Steelers and recorded five combined tackles (four solo), a pass deflection, forced a fumble, and also had an interception on Jimmy Garoppolo after it was deflected by Joe Haden in their 24–20 loss to the San Francisco 49ers.
 On October 6, 2019, Fitzpatrick collected a season-high seven combined tackles (six solo) during a 26–23 loss against the Baltimore Ravens.In Week 8, he made two combined tackles (one solo), two pass deflections, and had two interceptions thrown by former teammate Ryan Fitzpatrick, setting a career-high in a 27–14 victory against the Miami Dolphins.
 On November 8, 2019, he collected seven tackles (four solo), one pass deflection, and intercepted a pass thrown by Brian Hoyer and returned it for a 96-yard touchdown in a 26–24 win against the Indianapolis Colts.
 Fitzpatrick's pick-six was the third longest interception return for a touchdown in franchise history.
 The following week, Fitzpatrick made four combined tackles (three solo), two pass deflections, one interception, and scored a touchdown after he had a 43-yard return after he recovered a fumble teammate Javon Hargrave caused while sacking Jared Goff during a 17–12 victory against the Los Angeles Rams.
 His interception happened during a pass attempt by Jared Goff with less than a minute left in the fourth quarter, sealing the Steelers' victory.

-He started in all 14 games during his first season with the Pittsburgh Steelers and had 69 comvined tackles (44 solo), five interceptions, nine pass deflections, three fumble recoveries, two forced fumbles, and two touchdowns while He was ranked 35th by his fellow players in the NFL Top 100 Players of 2020.
+He started in all 14 games during his first season with the Pittsburgh Steelers and had 69 combined tackles (44 solo), five interceptions, nine pass deflections, three fumble recoveries, two forced fumbles, and two touchdowns while He was ranked 35th by his fellow players in the NFL Top 100 Players of 2020.
 He was voted to the 2020 Pro Bowl, marking his first Pro Bowl of his career.